atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ^ r I %
 .
 51
 /
 ** to take you in my way.
-Smith, but I mufl have dear variety: one day with you, the next with another.” s''
+Smith, but I mufl have dear variety: one day with you, the next with another." s''
-“Umph'” cried he to himself, “Ihe comes on purely — rather too fast tho’. — However, I must seize the “lucky minute.” tt'
+“Umph'" cried he to himself, “Ihe comes on purely — rather too fast tho’. — However, I must seize the “lucky minute." tt'
 ■ Accordingly, he determined to avail himself of the first opportunity that offered: but the Ladies were now fo continually engaged, that he found it no easy matter to meet with them with
 ‘1